National Inspection Council for Electrical Installation Contracting

 NICEIC is one of several organisations which assesses the competence of businesses undertaking electrical work in the UK.
 NICEIC is one of several providers given Government approval to offer Competent Person Schemes in England and Wales to oversee electrical work within the scope of Part P of the Building Regulations.

 NICEIC also run certification schemes for plumbing, heating, renewables business as well as MCS and PAS certification schemes and has circa 38,000 businesses certified on its schemes, as well as being a leading industry training provider for electrical, gas, plumbing, heating, renewables qualifications.

 Certsure LLP (which is owned by Electrical Safety First, a registered charity, and the Electrical Contractors’ Association (ECA), the electrotechnical industry trade body) trades under the certification brand of NICEIC.

 History

 From 1923, an earlier organisation, the National Register of Electrical Installation Contractors, kept a register of approved electrical contractors.
 It was incorporated on 10 August 1956.

-Structure
+Headquarters

 The NICEIC is situated next to the headquarters of Costa Coffee and Whitbread, north of the main industrial estate Houghton Regis, which is near to Dunstable.